niemasd/History-of-Video-Games/history_video_games/timeline.md

 (timeline-2008-10-16)=
 ## October 16, 2008
-The [Sony PlayStation Portable PSP-3000](consoles-sony-playstation-portable-3000) is released in Japan.
+The [Sony PlayStation Portable PSP-3000](consoles-sony-playstation-portable-3000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable) with an improved LCD screen compared to the [PSP-2000](consoles-sony-playstation-portable-2000), is released in Japan.

 (timeline-2008-10-17)=
 ## October 17, 2008
-The [Sony PlayStation Portable PSP-3000](consoles-sony-playstation-portable-3000) is released in Europe.
+The [Sony PlayStation Portable PSP-3000](consoles-sony-playstation-portable-3000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable) with an improved LCD screen compared to the [PSP-2000](consoles-sony-playstation-portable-2000), is released in Europe.

 (timeline-2008-10-23)=
 ## October 23, 2008
-The [Sony PlayStation Portable PSP-3000](consoles-sony-playstation-portable-3000) is released in Australia.
+The [Sony PlayStation Portable PSP-3000](consoles-sony-playstation-portable-3000), a slimmer and enhanced model of the [Sony PlayStation Portable](consoles-sony-playstation-portable) with an improved LCD screen compared to the [PSP-2000](consoles-sony-playstation-portable-2000), is released in Australia.

 (timeline-2009-09-01)=
 ## September 1, 2009